shipdocs/smart-memory-mcp-v2/docs/README.md

 For detailed installation instructions, see the [Cross-Platform Usage Guide](cross-platform-usage.md).

+## Building the Extension

+For developers who want to build the VS Code extension locally:

+- [Building VSIX Guide](building-vsix.md) - Detailed instructions for building the VSIX file locally

 ## Troubleshooting

 If you encounter issues with the Smart Memory MCP system, refer to the [Troubleshooting Guide](troubleshooting-guide.md) for solutions to common problems.